Donald J. Trump

 Trump has sought to confront China over what he says is a suite of economic abuses: intellectual property theft, currency manipulation, export subsidies, and economic espionage.
 He says aggressive action is required to protect American workers and to reduce the United States’ large bilateral trade deficit, and that the coronavirus crisis demonstrates the need to hold China accountable.

 - Trump has entered into an escalating trade war with China, applying tariffs on hundreds of billions of dollars worth of Chinese goods in several stages, drawing Chinese retaliation.
-High-level trade talks, including directly between Trump and Chinese President Xi Jinping, have been ongoing but unsuccessful.
+High-level trade talks, including directly between Trump and Chinese President Xi Jinping, have been ongoing.

 - The Trump administration has condemned “Made in China 2025,” an industrial policy led by Beijing that seeks to make China a world leader in advanced technology.
 U.S. policymakers have been skeptical of the plan’s reliance on state subsidies, intellectual property theft, and foreign acquisitions.